ayesha-ilm/sam2/hand_detector/README.md

 ## Introduction

 This is an example project to show object detection using sam2.
+This requires a set up of SAM2 as shown in the base repository's README file.
+A requirements file has also been included for compatible library use.

 ## Methodology